sosse-dev/Todo-List-v1/README.md

-Creted with HTML, CSS and Vanilla Javascript
+Created with HTML, CSS and Vanilla Javascript